-Our experience and reliability is perhaps best illustrated by the range of 70+ cruises we have completed as guest speaker since 2005, most often with Sue in attendance to assist with wildlife spotting on deck and ashore.
-I have a wide range of lectures available for the areas we have visited, which we are constantly revising and updating, but are always happy to research and prepare talks on the natural history of new areas too.
+Our experience and reliability is perhaps best illustrated by the range of 70+ cruises I have completed as guest speaker since 2005, most often with Sue in attendance to assist with wildlife spotting on deck and ashore.
+I have a wide range of talks (none of them lectures!) available for the areas we have visited, which I am constantly revising and updating, but I am always happy to research and prepare talks on the natural history of new areas too to expand our horizons!

 JULY 2005: Iceland and Greenland (lecturing for National Trust for Scotland)